Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 Oktober 2025 02.19.22 UTC
+- WIB: Sabtu, 4 Oktober 2025 03.28.22 UTC
-- WITA: Sabtu, 4 Oktober 2025 03.19.22 UTC
+- WITA: Sabtu, 4 Oktober 2025 04.28.22 UTC
-- WIT: Sabtu, 4 Oktober 2025 04.19.22 UTC
+- WIT: Sabtu, 4 Oktober 2025 05.28.22 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology